 CloudCleaner checks a vCenter Server's security certificate the first time it accesses it.
-In the UI mode, you can choose to ignore invalid certificates.
-You cannot elect to ignore security certificates in the command-line-mode, so CloudCleaner fails if it accesses a vCenter it has not seen already in UI mode at some point.
+In UI mode, you can choose to ignore invalid certificates.
+You cannot elect to ignore security certificates in command-line mode, so CloudCleaner fails if it accesses a vCenter instance that it has not previously detected in UI mode.
 If you use this flag, CloudCleaner automatically ignores unknown and invalid security certificates.